Small Models, Big Support: A Local LLM Framework for Educator-Centric Content Creation and Assessment with RAG and CAG: Related Work

-\textbf{LLMs in Assessment and Feedback:} Another stream of research explores LLMs in automating or assisting with student assessment. \cite{iiitd2024tamigoempoweringteachingassistants} investigated LLM assistance for teaching assistants in viva and code assessments, finding LLMs effective for question generation but with mixed results for feedback accuracy due to occasional hallucinations.
-Addressing automated grading more broadly, \cite{yeung2025zeroshotllmframeworkautomatic} proposed a zero-shot LLM framework for grading both computational and explanatory student responses using prompt engineering, reporting positive student perceptions regarding motivation and understanding compared to traditional methods. \cite{Ma_2024} also touch upon assessment in their HypoCompass system, where LLMs act as teachable agents for debugging, implicitly evaluating student understanding through their teaching interactions.
+Another stream of research explores the potential of LLMs to automate or assist with student assessment. \cite{iiitd2024tamigoempoweringteachingassistants} investigated using LLMs to help teaching assistants with question generation for oral exams and code assessments, finding them effective but noting issues with feedback accuracy due to hallucinations.
+Addressing automated grading more broadly, \cite{yeung2025zeroshotllmframeworkautomatic} proposed a zero-shot LLM framework for grading both computational and explanatory student responses, reporting positive student perceptions.
+Other systems use LLMs as ``teachable agents" for debugging, where the model implicitly evaluates a student's understanding through their teaching interactions \cite{Ma_2024}.

-These work demonstrate the potential of LLMs in various facets of assessment.
-However, they often focus on specific grading tasks or student feedback generation, rather than a holistic system that also helps educators create the assessment instruments (like rubrics) and integrates this with exercise generation and multi-modal student submission analysis, all within a local, privacy-preserving environment.
+These works demonstrate the promise of LLMs for specific facets of assessment.
+However, they often focus on the grading task in isolation.
+They do not typically offer a holistic system that integrates the assessment process with the initial, educator-led creation of the assessment instruments (like exercises and rubrics) in a unified, privacy-preserving environment.